 Mold exposure symptoms in children may include the same as those in adults, and certain studies have linked early-childhood mold exposure with the development of asthma.

-If you think you may have hidden mold, contact American Restoration Water and Fire, LLC for guidance.
+If you think you may have hidden mold, contact American Restoration Water & Fire for guidance.
 If you discover mold on a hard surface, it can often be cleaned with various commercial products, or with a bleach-water mixture of 1 cup bleach to 1 gallon of water.

 If you choose to use bleach to clean up mold: